dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                  the keyword/tag value of the sequence
                                  attribute, e.g. 00400275/00400009 for
                                  Scheduled Procedure Step ID in the Request.
-        --no-appn                Application segments APPn are to be excluded from JPEG stream.
+        --no-app                 Application segments APPn are to be excluded from JPEG stream.
 If absent JPEG stream verbatim encapsulated by default.
-        --pixel-header           Metadata information shall be extracted from header of pixel data for jpeg images, mpeg and mp4 videos. in addition to the metadata generation as explained above in description.
+        --pixel-header           If this option is specified, then the metadata information shall be extracted from
+                                 header of pixel data for jpeg images, mpeg and mp4 videos in addition to the metadata generation as explained above in description.
-                                 If this option is specified then the transfer syntax will be parsed from the bulkdata and sent in the multipart request.
+                                 xc=Specify this option, if
+                                 vlPhotographicImage images are to be stored
+                                 to the server.
      -t,--type <type>            Specify the value for Content-type header : xml or json.
 The value of Content-type will then be sent in request header as